PRIVACY POLICY

 Financial Data

-We do not collect or process any bank or debit or credit card data through our websites or Services.
+We do not collect or process any bank, debit or credit card data through our websites or Services.

 Electronic Direct Marketing